 Keep your day job.

 The helpful reality is that to start, you do not need to quit your job to begin freelance work.
 Instead, you can begin gainly your clients slowly.
 Once you are comfortable with your income levels, you can drop other revenue streams.
 You can learn from those that have come before you, and follow pre-defined steps to maximize success.

-Here are six specific tips that the best freelancers follow to get you off the ground and making sustainable income within your first year freelancing:
+Here are six specific tips that the best freelancers follow to get you off the ground and make sustainable income within your first year of freelancing: